This post contains affiliate links that I get a small commission from if you are so inclined to buy. So buy, ok?

 Don’t get me wrong, social media can be great.
-However, it can be a hindrance when you are trying to explore a new country.
+However, it can be a hindrance when you are trying to explore a new city or country.
 Why?
 Because if you are so busy scrolling on Facebook or Twitter, you are missing out on in-the-moment experiences.
 Put your phone down and look up.
 Look around.
 Be present in the moment.
 Do not turn on Wi-Fi on your phone, unless it is to check in to a place AFTER you’ve left (see next point).

 If you think this will be hard for you, try going without social media while you’re still at home.
 Turn off your data and be in the moment.
 See if you notice things you didn’t notice before because you aren’t distracted by your phone.
 If you are seeing different things than you normally do, imagine how much more you will be able to take in on your trip if you aren’t attached to your phone!

 Check in on social media after you have left

 There are many people who check in as soon as they sit down.
 Please don’t do this.
 While it is important to let people know where you are, you can check in when you are about to leave.
 Why?
 Because social media is filled with unscrupulous people who prey on solo travelers, especially women.
 There is no reason to make it easy for someone to hurt you.
 If you tell people exactly where you are every moment of the day, you could be setting yourself up for danger.

 This may be very different than what you are accustomed to doing, so prepare your mind and try doing this before you leave so it will be easier for you when you are traveling.

 Are you concerned about how you are going to get fab pics?
 One way to ensure you get amazing pictures is by hiring a photographer.
 There are many local services you can use that aren’t expensive, and you can get the shots you want and be guaranteed they will look beautiful.
 This is my favorite tip for traveling alone for the first time!